yunustechin/yunustechin/README.md

 ### About Me

 Computer Engineering student at Marmara University with a strong focus on full stack development.
 I build reliable backend systems, craft responsive user interfaces, and integrate modern APIs.
 My work includes database design, testing practices, and deployment workflows.
-I'm particularly interested in DevOps principles, cloud platforms, and automation to improve development efficiency and scalability.
+I’m at an early stage in DevOps, actively learning to master principles that boost development efficiency and scalability, especially in cloud environments and automation.
+Proficient in technical English (B2), with strong documentation and communication skills.

 ---